-It’s officially 2015, the New Year is upon us and with it many resolutions to lose weight and get into shape.
-With so many magazines and websites filled with latest fad diets, how do you know what diet really works best?
+It’s officially 2020, the New Year is upon us, and with it maybe you’ve made many resolutions to lose weight and get into shape.
+With so many magazines and websites filled with the latest fad diets, how do you know which diet really works best?
 The good news is the scientific research is actually quite clear with respect to the ‘best diet’ for not only promoting fat loss but also improving your overall health.

 A low-carb diet (LC), or its cousin the very low-carb ketogenic diet (VLCK), are head and shoulders above the rest when it comes to promoting weight loss and upgrading your health.
 A low-carb diet is typically classified as a diet consisting of 100g of carbs or less per day, whereas a very low-carb ketogenic diet is generally 50g of carbs or less.
 (It’s called a ketogenic diet due to the ketone body by-products produced when the body switches over to primarily fat- burning for fuel.)

 Practically, adopting a LC or VLCK diet entails decreasing your intake of starchy carbohydrates while increasing your consumption of tasty lean proteins, healthy fats, nutrient-dense veggies and whole fruits.

 For some this might be a whole new approach to eating, for others something you’ve experimented with in the past.
 How do low-carb and very low-carb ketogenic diets work to promote weight loss?
 There are numerous physiological mechanisms at play.
 Let’s take a closer look.